PankajVirendraModi/SQL-Projects/REGEXP FUNCTIONS.md

 * REGEXP_SUBSTR: This function returns a substring that matches a regular expression pattern from a string.

 -- Create Employees table with some records and check constraints for Email and Phone_Number columns
+### Employees Table
+-- Create Employees table with some records and check constraints for Email and Phone_Number columns
 ```sql
 CREATE TABLE Emp_DETAILS (
     Name VARCHAR(150),